sandialabs/chemical-recommender-system/README.md

 ### Structural Similarity

 Another stage of structural similarity is performed past the fingerprinting method.
 Here, we also have OPERA compute several predicted structural properties of the candidates/query.
-These are mainly the Molecular Weight, Number of Rings, and Number of Lipinski Failures.
-These have little effect on the overall similarity score but are considered in computation.
+These are mainly the Molecular Weight, Number of Rings, Number of Carbons, and Number of Lipinski Failures.
 Like the thermophysical properties, these values for the candidates are compared against that of the query and factored into the similarity score.

 ### Synthetic Accessibility Scoring